ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/09-ioc-extraction.md

 # Conclusion

+The IOC extraction phase successfully identified multiple indicators associated with this phishing campaign.

+The following indicators should be retained for detection, threat hunting, and future investigations:

+- **Sender Email:** service@stayfriends.de
+- **Return-Path:** return@messagsgerocappuccino.it
+- **External Source IP:** 77.91.100.118
+- **Suspicious Domain:** easilett.com

+The domain **easilett.com** was identified as the primary phishing infrastructure after URL analysis and is considered the most significant IOC extracted from this investigation.

-The IOC extraction phase identified several indicators associated with the phishing campaign.
-The sender email, Return-Path, originating IP address, and the domain **easilett.com** are considered suspicious and should be retained for further threat intelligence analysis.
-The **fonts.googleapis.com** domain is a legitimate external resource used for rendering HTML content and does not represent malicious infrastructure.
+The domain **fonts.googleapis.com** is a legitimate Google-hosted resource used for rendering HTML content and does not represent malicious activity.

-No malicious attachments were identified, and the email was delivered as an HTML message.
+No malicious attachments were identified.
+Instead, the phishing campaign relied on HTML formatting and embedded hyperlinks to redirect victims to attacker-controlled infrastructure.

-The extracted IOCs will be validated during the Threat Intelligence phase to determine their reputation, historical activity, and potential association with known phishing infrastructure.
+The extracted IOCs will be validated further during the **Threat Intelligence** phase to determine their reputation, historical activity, and association with known phishing campaigns.